dabeaz/curio/README.rst

 Curio is a coroutine-based library for concurrent Python systems programming using async/await.
-It provides standard programming abstractions such as as tasks, sockets, files, locks, and queues as well as some advanced features such as supported for structured concurrency.
+It provides standard programming abstractions such as as tasks, sockets, files, locks, and queues as well as some advanced features such as support for structured concurrency.
 It works on Unix and Windows and has zero dependencies.
 You'll find it to be familiar, small, fast, and fun.